blushies/streamable-gnomed/readme.md

 # Streamable Gnomed

-This server acts as a proxy to streamable, intercepts and modifies requested .mp4 files, and gnomifies them.
+This server acts as a proxy to streamable, and adds gnomes to the html.

 ### Dependencies